Breaking Barriers

 Do not underestimate the power of inclusion.
 Everyone brings something to the table, those with and without disabilities, and that untapped talent allows us to experience different perspectives, gives us the opportunity to see situations through many different lenses, and reach goals we never imagined because we are reaching the whole instead of selective groups.

 Instead of concentrating on what a person cannot do, focus on their potential if they are provided with appropriate accommodations.
-Giving people access to accommodation tools breaks accessibility barriers that should never exist to begin with, and fostering a culture of inclusion in the workplace expands the pool of talent and builds confidence instead of exacerbating insecurities.
+Giving people access to accommodation tools breaks accessibility barriers, and fostering a culture of inclusion in the workplace expands the pool of talent and builds confidence instead of exacerbating insecurities.

 By incorporating Universal Design and creating an environment with equal and effective access, the result is an atmosphere of inclusion and diversity.
 The circle of creativity, knowledge, and production increases, thereby expanding the circle that delivers your content AND the circle that receives your content.
 This makes way for society to recognize, appreciate, and value individuals that are not defined by disabilities.